hcmarque/CognitiveServicesDirectory-QnAMaker/README.md

 # Cognitive Services - QnAMaker
 Cognitive Services Directory using QnAMaker and Bing Search

-* Before to Start
-Before to dig in on the details on the QnA Bot Services, please take time to explore the Azure Cognitive Services [here](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/).
+* Before to Start with the details on the QnA Bot Services, please take time to explore the Azure Cognitive Services [here](https://azure.microsoft.com/en-us/try/cognitive-services/my-apis/).

 * Pre Requisite:

 •	Have an Azure Subscription (See here how to create one – you can start with a free subscription);
 •	Install Bot Framework Emulator version 4;

 ## Step 1: Check the Subscription

 * 1.1 Subscription

 In this scenario, a subscription named `Visual Studio Enterprise` was created.
 As soon as you login at your azure subscription, on the website: https://ms.portal.azure.com, click on Resource Groups (left Blade) and see that it’s a empty page (leave this as is for now)